USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 ### month

 The **month** subelement indicates the month of the year for the model to run.
 More than one month can be selected by including multiple **month** subelements.
-Each month chosen will be run for each of the years defined in the runspec.
+Each month chosen will be run for each of the years defined in the RunSpec.
 The **month** subelement has only one attribute: *id*.
 Entries for *id* are given as a one or two digit month (eg. `id="2"`, or `id="12"`) and match the MOVES monthID, which starts at 1 for January and ends at 12 for December.

 ### day

 The **day** subelement indicates the types of days for the model to run.
 Up to two **day** subelements can be included within **timespan**.
-Each type of day chosen will be run for every combination of year and month in the runspec.
+Each type of day chosen will be run for every combination of year and month in the RunSpec.
 The **day** subelement has only one attribute: *id*.

 Valid entries for *id* are:

-* 2 - this indicates weekdays
+* 2 - this indicates weekday days

-* 5 - this indicates weekends
+* 5 - this indicates weekend days

 ### beginhour